Functional surface design and fabrication using metal additive manufacturing technology

 - Novel, functional surface design and fabrication via 3D printing

-- Mechanical, Chemical, Tribological characterisation of new surfaces and interfaces
+- Mechanical, Chemical, Tribological characterization of new surfaces and interfaces

-- Enhancing international collaborative work with partners in Italy (University of Calabria) and France (ENISE).
+- Enhance national and international collaborative work with partners at the University of Southampton, Italy (University of Calabria) and France (ENISE)

 From corrosion and fatigue to biofouling, most engineering problems stem from the surface.
 Bulk material properties are well-known and researched, yet the properties at the surface differ, and often have undesired impact on the overall performance.
 By controlled surface modifications it is possible to adjust specific properties and tailor material performance according to the application.

-The project aims to develop novel, functional surface design and fabrication using additive manufacturing (AM) techniques with a view to improve surface performance through targeted tailoring of its properties for advance engineering applications including, but not limited to, tribology, chemical resistance, extreme environments and temperatures.
+The project aims to develop novel, functional surface design and fabrication using additive manufacturing (AM) techniques with a view to improve surface performance through targeted tailoring of its properties for advanced engineering applications including, but not limited to: tribology, chemical resistance, extreme environments and temperatures.

 This project will involve the use of advanced technologies to manufacture, amend, characterize and evaluate a variety of surface structures in order to explore their performance limitations and offer optimized properties through parametric design, process optimization and targeted surface modifications.
 Multi-functional and textured material surfaces will be studied theoretically and experimentally.
 The outcomes of the project will be the discovery of optimized surface properties for specific application and the advancement in surface design and characterization.

-The PhD candidate will have an undergraduate degree in areas related to surface science such as materials science and engineering, mechanical engineering.
+Candidates should have an undergraduate degree in areas related to surface science such as materials science and engineering, mechanical engineering.
 Essential previous knowledge in Design and Modelling for Additive Manufacturing.
 Desirable – knowledge in parametric design, experimental testing, passion to learn new techniques and operating advanced instruments.
-The PhD student will have a strong interest in surfaces and interfaces, and advanced surface fabrication and characterization.
+You will have a strong interest in surfaces and interfaces, and advanced surface fabrication and characterisation.